kvinay7/interview-preparation/DEV.md

 ### Autowiring
 Autowiring is a feature that allows Spring to automatically inject dependencies into beans, eliminating the need to explicitly specify dependencies through setter or constructor injection.

   - **Autowire with `@Autowired` Annotation (Java-based Configuration)**: The `@Autowired` annotation can be applied to fields, constructors, or setter methods to automatically inject the required dependency.
-By default true and can't apply for static fields or methods.
+By default true and can't apply for static fields or methods. `@Inject` is part of Java’s standard dependency injection mechanism (JSR-330).

   - **Autowire with `@Qualifier` (In case of multiple beans of the same type)**
      ```java